kids encyclopedia robot

 Gallego in 2013

-After college, Gallego joined the Marines.
+Gallego was in the Marines from 2002 to 2006.
 After completing training in the School of Infantry (SOI), he deployed to Iraq with Lima Company, 3rd Battalion, 25th Marines.
-The 3/25 lost 46 Marines and one Navy Corpsman between January 2005 and January 2006.
+Gallego served as a lance corporal.
+The 3/25 lost 46 marines and one Navy corpsman between January 2005 and January 2006.
 Gallego's best friend died during combat operations in Iraq.

 In 2011, The Arizona Republic named Gallego a distinguished freshman lawmaker.
 His first successful bill granted in-state tuition status to veterans residing in Arizona.
 Gallego supported the repeal of Arizona SB 1070.
 In 2012, Gallego was elected assistant minority leader.